Blosc/c-blosc2/ROADMAP.md

 * It would be nice to use [LGTM](https://lgtm.com), a CI-friendly analyzer for security.

-* Adding support for [buildkite](https://buildkite.com) as another CI would be handy.
+* Add support for `buildkite <https://buildkite.com>`_ as another CI would be handy because it allows to use on-premise machines, potentially speeding-up the time to do the builds, but also to setup pipelines with more complex dependencies and analyzers.

 Outreaching
 -----------